 Historic England experts use airborne remote sensing methods to identify, record and monitor the condition of heritage assets

 This section describes archaeological excavation methods and the techniques used to study artefacts and ecofacts, including scientific dating.

 Historic England experts investigate how geophysics and specialist survey methods can be used to learn about heritage assets

 Investigation methods and techniques used by Historic England to assess the character and significance of England’s built environment.

 Landscape Survey: the recording and analytical methods we use when investigating sites and areas on the ground.

-We characterise in order to attain a certain level of understanding of large parts of England’s historic environment with the aim of supporting those who manage, protect, and design or guide change within it.
+We characterise in order to attain a certain level of understanding of large parts of England’s historic environment with the aim of supporting those

 Techniques like reconstructions, archaeological or analytical site illustration, infographics and film help people to understand and enjoy heritage.